rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 - A `RangeIndex` is not backed by a column of data, so it inherits directly from `BaseIndex` alone.
   Wherever possible, its methods have special implementations designed to avoid materializing columns.
-  Where such an implementation is infeasible, we fall back to converting it to an `Int64Index` first instead.
+  Where such an implementation is infeasible, we fall back to converting it to an `Index` of `int64` dtype first instead.
 - A `MultiIndex` is backed by _multiple_ columns of data.
   Therefore, its inheritance hierarchy looks like `class MultiIndex(Frame, BaseIndex)`.
   Some of its more `Frame`-like methods may be inherited, but many others must be reimplemented since in many cases a `MultiIndex` is not expected to behave like a `Frame`.
-- Just like in pandas, `Index` itself can never be instantiated.
-  `pandas.Index` is the parent class for indexes, but its constructor returns an appropriate subclass depending on the input data type and shape.
-  Unfortunately, mimicking this behavior requires overriding `__new__`, which in turn makes shared initialization across inheritance trees much more cumbersome to manage.
-  To enable sharing constructor logic across different index classes, we instead define `BaseIndex` as the parent class of all indexes.
+- To enable sharing constructor logic across different index classes, we define `BaseIndex` as the parent class of all indexes.
   `Index` inherits from `BaseIndex`, but it masquerades as a `BaseIndex` to match pandas.
-  This class should contain no implementations since it is simply a factory for other indexes.

 ## The Column layer